Analavory, Miarinarivo

 Analavory is a town and commune in Madagascar.
 It belongs to the district of Miarinarivo, which is a part of Itasy Region.
 The population of the commune was 62,130 in 2018.
+Its location is closest to the geographic center of mainland Madagascar.

 Primary and junior level secondary education are available in town.
 It is also a site of industrial-scale mining.
 The majority 85% of the population of the commune are farmers.
 The most important crop is rice, while other important products are maize and tomato.
 Services provide employment for 15% of the population.

-Some 12 km north-east from the town are located Analavory Geysers - four cold water geysers.
+Some 12 km north-east from the town are located Analavory Geysers — four cold water geysers.